aijaz/mypi22/syllabus.md

 * Launching and using the REPL
     * Your first Python Program in the repl
     * Print("hello world")
-    * Now you’re a programmer
+    * Now you're a programmer
 * Pycharm
     * Launch
     * Creating a new project.